A system to organise projects

 (If you like this sort of thing, check out Alfred.)

-Click on the Start button.
-Type a Johnny.Decimal number in the Search programs and files box.
+Hit the Windows key.
+Type a Johnny.Decimal number in the Search box.
 Press Return.

 Tag things in real life

 Managing physical objects?
-Just write the Johnny.Decimal number on a sticky note.
+Write the Johnny.Decimal number on a sticky note.